computas/ovh-cloud-workshop/ovhsetup.md

 - Create
 - Installing....
 6min

 Nice!
 Once the VM is up and running you can click "Generate new identification details" to get credentials to be able to log in to your new Harbor instance.
+Please that note of the credentials, you will need them later.

+You can try to login to the Harbor UI by clicking the "Access the Harbor user interface" button.
+From here you should be able to find the URL to which you will push images in the next task.

 ## Task 4 - Build application container images and push to Harbor

 We have created a simple TODO app consisting of a frontend React application and a backend Spring Boot application that talks to a database.

+Before proceeding you need to configure VITE_API_URL in the `/frontend` folder and set it to <prefix>.xxxx.com which references the subdomain (you choose the subdomain) which your app wil finally be hosed on (ask us if this is unclear).

-Under the folders /frontend and /backend you can find a Dockerfile for each application.
+Under the folders `/frontend` and `/backend` you can find a Dockerfile for each application.
 You should now build and publish the resulting image to your new Harbor instance.

-Before proceeding you need to configure VITE_API_URL and set it to <prefix>.xxxx.com (ask us if this is unclear).

 💡 _HINT:_ Enter Harbor UI to find the URL that the image should be pushed to.

 💡 _HINT 2:_ `docker login <your instance>.container-registry.ovh.net` to log in to your Harbor instance before pushing the images.

 💡 _HINT 3:_ Make sure you build the image for the correct platform (`--platform=linux/amd64`).

 <details>